- openEuler Fails to Start After It Is Installed to the Second Disk

-Run the systemctl status kdump command.
-The following information is displayed, indicating that no memory is reserved.
+The following information is displayed after running the systemctl status kdump command, indicating that no memory is reserved.

 The kdump service requires the system to reserve memory for running the kdump kernel.
 However, the system does not reserve memory for the kdump service.
 As a result, the kdump service cannot be started.

-For the scenario where the OS has been installed
+For the scenario where the OS is installed